Purpose

 - your answers to application questions

-- project budget
+- a project budget and a detailed budget

 - audiovisual artistic examples: